TardifLab/dMRI_sequence_simulations/README.md

 ### SNR analysis
 Implementation of the multiple replica method [(Robson et al., 2008)](https://doi.org/10.1002/mrm.21728) to measure SNR of MRI scans using raw k-space data and noise measurements. ***example_multiple_replice_recon.m*** includes the steps to reconstruct the multiple replicas.

+If used, please reference the following publication: Feizollah, S., Tardif, L. C. (2022).
+High-resolution diffusion-weighted imaging at 7 Tesla: single-shot readout trajectories and their impact on signal-to-noise ratio, spatial resolution and accuracy. [http://arxiv.org/abs/2207.07778](http://arxiv.org/abs/2207.07778)

 **For any question about the code please contact: [sajjad.feizollah@mail.mcgill.ca](mailto:sajjad.feizollah@mail.mcgill.ca)**